 Any waste or recyclable materials created by a shop, office, factory, tradesperson or other business is called trade waste.
 This includes waste generated from pubs, offices, schools, business premises (including charities) which are not used purely for domestic living accommodation.
 Any waste generated by a business, regardless of it being of a domestic nature (such as kitchen & bathroom waste including lunch waste) is classed as business waste.

-Common examples of waste include:
+Common example of waste include: